manoharmadhira/manoharmadhira.github.io/culture/_posts/2022-11-21-cradle-ceremony.md

 1. USE a used cotton or silk saree.
 Both cotton and silk are breathable.
 Avoid silk sarees with [jari](https://en.wikipedia.org/wiki/Zari), especially those with brocades.
 Traditionally silk saree is used for Jhoola only for event celebration, like the 21st day ceremony.
 Daily use cradles are mostly cotton sarees.

 2. Periodically test the Jhoola with a heavy object before placing the baby.
-ALWAYS test every time you tie a new know.
+ALWAYS test every time you tie a new knot.
 Traditionally a [Rolu Potramu](https://upload.wikimedia.org/wikipedia/commons/thumb/5/52/Rolu_patramu.jpg/512px-Rolu_patramu.jpg){:target="_blank"} - or pestle from a wet grinder is used for this purpose.

 3. DO NOT leave the Jhoola unattended.
 Periodically check that the baby has not turned.
-In joint families or traditional Indian deliveries which occur at the mother's parents' house, this is not a concern, since many people would share watching over the baby.
+In joint families or traditional Indian deliveries which occur at the mother's parents' house, this is not a concern, since many people would watch over the baby.

-4. DO NOT leave the baby sleep in Jhoola through the night.
-These were typically meant to be used during the day while mother takes on other chores.
+4. DO NOT leave the baby sleeping in the Jhoola through the night.
+These are typically meant to be used during the day while mother takes on other chores.

-5. DO NOT place any other items in the Jhoola - no blankets or pillows.
+5. DO NOT place any other item in the Jhoola - no blankets, pillows, or toys.
 The Jhoola would adjust to the baby's sleeping position.